Spring 2016 - Math 222 - Saverio Spagnolie

 With several advancements in modeling random networks, we are investigating how to generalize tools for community detection in homogeneous Erdös-Rényi graphs to broader categories of random models.

-- Z. Charles, A. Zachariah, "Efficiently Finding All Power Flow Solutions to Tree Networks."
-Accepted to Allerton Conference, 2017.
+- A. Zachariah, Z. Charles, "Efficiently Finding All Power Flow Solutions to Tree Networks."
+Allerton, 2017.

 - A. Zachariah, "Low-Complexity Channel Estimation."
 In preparation.

-- J. Ellenberg, L. Jain, A. Zachariah, "Clique Detection General Gandom Graphs" In preparation.
+- J. Ellenberg, L. Jain, A. Zachariah, "Clique Detection General Random Graphs" In preparation.